 As a popular tourist destination, there are a number of places to stay on Phillip Island.

 My top suggestion for somewhere to stay is the Ramada Resort by Wyndham Phillip Island.
-This resort-style accommodation has everything covered with self-contained units, a couple of pools, and an onsite gym as well as a bar and cafe ideal after a big day of sightseeing.
+This resort-style accommodation has everything covered with self-contained units, a couple of pools, an onsite gym, and a bar and cafe ideal after a big day of sightseeing.

 If you are really chasing water views during your stay, your best bet is The Waves Apartments.
 For something a little bit cheaper, I’ve found that Villas and Studios of Amaroo Park is a solid option as well.